Which Eyewear Stores Are the Best?

 Once you get an exam, you have the right to take the prescription anywhere else to get eyeglasses.
 But the optometrist who performs the exam doesn’t have to let you take away your prescription for contact lenses, and some won’t.
 Their argument is that providing contact lenses is a professional service for which the exam, supplying lenses, and follow-up care must be done together in order to produce consistently safe and satisfactory results.
 Many practitioners—especially opticians (who can’t perform eye exams)—dispute this view, but there is an additional reason for buying your lenses where you get your exam: If the lenses don’t work out (and contact lenses often don’t), there will be no question as to who is responsible.

-Because you have the freedom to shop around, zoom in on outlets that provide the best service.
+Because you have the freedom to shop around, look for outlets that provide the best service.
 As noted previously, customer service is a challenge for a number of area eyewear outlets.
-Our Ratings Tables show the extent of store-to-store differences on this front.
-Some of the listed outlets were rated “superior” (as opposed to “inferior” or “adequate”) for overall quality of service by at least 90 percent of their surveyed customers, while others received such favorable ratings from fewer than 50 percent.
-Click here for further discussion of our customer survey and other research methods.
+The scores reported on ratings tables show the extent of store-to-store differences on this front.
+Several outlets were rated “superior” (as opposed to “inferior” or “adequate”) for overall quality of service by at least 85 percent of their surveyed customers, while several others received such favorable ratings from fewer than 50 percent.